Frankgu3528/Frankgu3528.github.io/_pages/about.md

 - *2023.07 - 2023.08*, Ping An Insurance (Group) Company of China, Ltd

 # 🎹 Interesting Things!
-- Besides study and research, I am interested in Photography and Traveling.
+- Besides study and research, I am interested in Photography and Trading.